oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 fn start
 ```

 With the application successfully created, the function can now be deployed into it.
-The next command takes care of this deployment - that is preceded by the container image build process.
+The next command takes care of this deployment; it's preceded by the container image build process.

 ```
 fn --verbose deploy --app go-oci-app --local